johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.13A RNAV Approaches.md

 ### Lesson Elements

-1. Types of approaches
+1. Types of RNAV (GPS) Approaches
-	1. Traditional non-precision approaches, including ASR.
-These use an MDA: NDB, VOR, GPS LNAV, LOC,
-	2. APV (approach with vertical guidance), using DA: GPS LNAV/VNAV, GPS LPV, LDA + glidepath,
-2. Descent Profiles:
-	1. “Dive & Drive” vs [[CDFA]] (Continuous Descent Final Appr [[AC 120-108]])
-	2. VDP
+	2. Lateral Guidance only
-		1. When published, do not descend below MDA until past
-		2. Good to calculate if not published
-			1. Take the AGL value of the MDA and divide it by 300
-	3. MDA - what is required to continue descent?
-	4. Identifying MAP
-		1. Timing from FAF to MAP
+		1. LNAV, LP
+	3. With Glideslope
+		1. LPV, LNAV/VNAV
+	4. With Vertical Reference
+		1. LNAV+V, LP+V
-		2. GPS/DME
+2. Other RNAV approaches
+	1. GLS, RNP

-3. GPS Specific
+5. GPS Specific
 	1. Missed approach – how to resume guidance at MAP
-4. Circle to land approaches (AIM 5-4-20)
+6. Circle to land approaches (AIM 5-4-20)
 	1. Approach chart named with letter instead of runway number OR a circling approach might be preferred if the straight in runway is not usable because of wind or other reasons
 	2. Review circling minimums and notes on approach chart
 	3. Review circling approach protected areas (maneuvering radius)